WouterKlein/boxwoodtest/README.md

 	title="Box Walk at Dumbarton Oaks"
 	url="https://www.doaks.org/visit/garden/explore/box-walk/@@images/image">

-One of the finest among these, Dumbarton Oaks—designed by Beatrix Farrand beginning in 1921—includes three areas originally named after this shrub: the Box Walk, the Box Terrace, and the Box Ellipse (later replanted with hornbeam).
+One of the finest among these, Dumbarton Oaks—designed by Beatrix Farrand beginning in 1921—includes three areas originally named after this shrub: the Box Walk, the Box Terrace (now called Urn Terrace), and the Box Ellipse (later replanted with hornbeam).
 According to McGuire, boxwood—along with yew and holly—was one of the most characteristic plants in Farrand’s palette, serving as “the embodiment of our deepest associations with the gardens of the Old World and with the cottage gardens of England.”[^3] It was precisely these historical roots of North American garden culture, not just the commercial future of a ubiquitous ornamental shrub, that the spread of boxwood blight put under threat.
 <param title="Dumbarton Oaks" eid="Q1264942">
 <param title="Box Walk">
 <param title="Box Terrace">